globalavocado/spatialaddressbook/README.md

 - hover over an address point to show first name of the addressbook contact as tooltip
 - click anywhere on the map to return map coordinates in the console
 - click on an address point for address point properties
-- add address points to the database through the web page
+- add address points to the database through a web form
+- retrieve coordinates for data entry by clicking on the map

 #### to do
-- add address points by clicking on the map
+- use ES6
-- edit address points that are in the database
+- edit address points
 - delete address points from the database
-- use ES6
+- import data from Thunderbird export file